 taught by Michael Harris, Master of the Music at St Giles’ Cathedral.

-Sarah was awarded the Herrick Bunny Organ Scholarship whilst studying at
+Sarah was awarded the Herrick Bunny Organ Scholarship while at

 Napier.
 She has taken part in Masterclasses with Kevin Bowyer and Matthew